freeCodeCamp/freeCodeCamp/curriculum/challenges/english/07-scientific-computing-with-python/python-for-everybody/python-functions.english.md

 question:
   text: 'What is the purpose of the "def" keyword in Python?'
   answers:
-    - 'It is slang that means "the following code is really cool"'
+    - 'It is slang that means "The following code is really cool."'
-    - 'It indicates the start of a function'
+    - 'It indicates the start of a function.'
-    - 'It indicates that the following indented section of code is to be stored for later'
+    - 'It indicates that the following indented section of code is to be stored for later.'
-    - 'b and c are both true'
+    - 'b and c are both true.'
-    - 'None of the above'
+    - 'None of the above.'
   solution: 4
 ```